-If your pup has eaten Hydrangea, there are a few steps you’ll want to take.
+If your pup has eaten hydrangea or other poisonous flowers or plants, there are a few steps you’ll want to take.
 More than likely, you’ll need to take your pup in to be examined by your veterinarian.
 Follow the steps below to ensure your pup is taken care of quickly.

 Step 1: Don’t Panic